 Legacy Networks: What Was There Before Zero Trust

-To shift how we think about security design and deploying Zero Trust, it’s important to understand security as it predates the introduction of Zero Trust.
+To shift how we think about security design and deploying Zero Trust, it’s useful to understand security before the introduction of Zero Trust.

 Designed from the outside in, 20th-century hierarchical networks have traditionally relied on classifying users as “trusted” and “untrusted.”
 Unfortunately, this methodology has proven to be unsecure.
 With increased attack sophistication and insider threats, operating on the assumption that everything inside an organization’s network can be trusted is no longer viable.